Almondell & Calderwood Country Park

 Preparations are underway to do significant woodland management work in the woods at Almondell, near East Calder, this coming Autumn/Winter.
 If you've visited the country park recently you may have noticed pink paint marks on the trees.

-Most of the woods were planted as part of John Erskine's Almondell Estate and now form part of Almondell & Calderwood Country Park.
+Most of the woods were planted as part of Henry Erskine's Almondell Estate and now form part of Almondell & Calderwood Country Park.
 In order to maintain the woods and public access in a healthy state for future generations, periodically woodland management work is needed.

 A Woodland Management Plan has been approved by and grant assistance secured from Scottish Forestry, under their Woods In and Around Towns (WIAT) programme.